Jamaica Makes 2nd Arrest in Haiti's President Assassination

 “The arrest of John Joel Joseph shows that there will be no hiding place for those who are directly or indirectly involved in the assassination,” he wrote, saying that the international effort he initiated continues to bear fruit.

-In late October, Jamaican authorities arrested former Colombian soldier Mario Antonio Palacios Palacios.
-He was ordered deported by Jamaica’s supreme court on December 31st, 2021.
-Palacios was subsequently charged by US authorities with conspiracy to commit murder or kidnapping outside the United States and providing material support resulting in death, knowing or intending that such material support would be used to prepare for or carry out the conspiracy to kill or kidnap.
+In late October, Jamaican authorities arrested former Colombian soldier Mario Antonio Palacios.
+Jamaica’s supreme court ordered him deported on December 31, 2021.
+US authorities subsequently charged Palacios with conspiracy to commit murder or kidnapping outside the United States.
+Another charge included providing material support resulting in death, knowing or intending that such material support would be used to prepare for or carry out the conspiracy to kill or kidnap.

-More than 40 people, including 18 former Colombian soldiers, have been arrested in the killing of Moïse, who was shot several times at his private residence in an attack that also injured his wife, Martine Moïse.
+More than 40 people, including 18 former Colombian soldiers, have been arrested in the killing of Moïse.
+The late president was shot several times at his private residence in an attack that injured his wife, Martine Moïse.